 From the theoretical analysis we can conclude that the Supply Chain Finance concept is developing into a clear concept for the boardroom of companies, as a good system of supply chain finance can contribute to a higher EVATM.
 Standard theories of finance and management accounting might contribute to the development of new approaches in supply chain finance, as well as to the integration of supply chain management and procurement, and sourcing.
 From the case study we can conclude that there are a lot of possibilities to connect the different ERP systems of companies in the supply chain with EDI technologies.
 A point of attention is still on how to divide the gains of having a more efficient (lower costs of supply chain finance) supply chain performance, so business models have to be developed between partners to share the gain of lower costs (Jonker, 2012), (Osterwalder, 2010).
 Besides the technological solution, it is important to collaborate between companies and its managers; and to share the so-called `win-win` situations with each other.
-In figure 19 it is summarised how the new SCF paradigm might fit into existing subjects (as also was shown in the literature review), combined with new trends IT platforms (EDI and ERP) in the supply chain.
+In figure on the front page it is summarised how the new SCF paradigm might fit into existing subjects (as also was shown in the literature review), combined with new trends IT platforms (EDI and ERP) in the supply chain.
 Like in the case study, business can join the theoretical framework (often based on MNE cases) of SCF and/or SCF theorist has to adapt their theories to the business cases of SMEs.

 Definitely, SCF is adding value to controlling (e.g. business controlling) by adding value to the company (lower working capital, reduction of the cash cycle, sharing the benefits of interest arbitrage, and reduction of risks), also the collaboration with other departments in the company to integrate their processes: Supply Chain Management, Purchases, Marketing, Finances, and IT.